Hagar99/ToDo-App/README.md

 # ToDo-App
-To do app to add dates for you, made with passion :)
+To do app, made with passion :)